peer-calls/peer-calls/README.md

 [peer-calls]: https://peercalls.com/alpha

-This branch contains experimental work.
+This branch contains ground work for version 4.
 The server has been completely rewriten in Go and all the original functionality works.
-An optional implementation of a Selective Forwarding Unit (SFU) is being made to make Peer Calls consume less bandwith for user video uploads.
-Once implemented, it will be released as `Peer Calls v4`.
+An optional implementation of a Selective Forwarding Unit (SFU) is available to make Peer Calls consume less bandwith for user video uploads.
+Once fully tested, it will be released as `Peer Calls v4`.

+The config file format is still YAML, but is different than what was in v3.
+The v3 source code is available in `version-3` branch.
+Version 4 will no longer be published on NPM since the server is no longer written in NodeJS.

 # Requirements